zix99/rare/docs/usage/expressions.md

-	ErrorConst    = "<CONST>"       // Expected constant value ErrorEnum     = "<ENUM>"        // A given value is not contained within a set ErrorArgName  = "<NAME>"        // A variable accessed by a given name does not exist )
+	ErrorConst    = "<CONST>"       // Expected constant value ErrorEnum     = "<ENUM>"        // A given value is not contained within a set ErrorArgName  = "<NAME>"        // A variable accessed by a given name does not exist ErrorEmpty    = "<EMPTY>"       // A value was expected, but was empty )
 ```